Normally, the amount of urine your body produces decreases at night. This allows most people to sleep 6 to 8 hours without having to urinate.

 - What medicines are you taking?
 Have you changed your diet?

 - Do you drink caffeine and alcohol?
-If so, how much do you consume each day?
+If so, how much do you consume each day and when during the day?

 - Have you had any bladder infections in the past?